 - You can take detox supplements as much as you want, however in order for your body to really handle the detox properly you need to stay hydrated.
 We need water to flush out the toxins in our bodies.
 When we are dehydrated our insides can become like a blocked drain.
 You may be wondering what’s the difference is between “Good Water” and “Normal” is there even any, there is so before you next reach for your tap have a think about what you might be putting into your body.
 Ensure that you have a filter connected to your water tap, or buy spring water and store at home.

 - Keep your mind clean, if you know how to meditate, try and practice for 30 minutes each day.
 If meditation is not your thing try yoga or Pilates, whatever you do to switch your body off.
 Consciously clear the mind of stressful thoughts at least once a day.
 Stress would have to be the body’s number one enemy next to bad diet.
 It triggers our body to release stress hormones, when your body is stressed it will push everything else aside including your detox.

 - Spend time with your loved ones and friends.
 People and animals can have a wonderful effect on the way we feel.
 Try spending some time with people who really motivate you and lift you up, who can make you laugh and feel even better about yourself.
 Stay well away from anyone or anything that can bring negative energy into your life.

-detox, or to support your detoxing diet.
+- Detox massage Ripple’s detox massage is a great way to do a stand-alone body rejuvenation, or to support your detoxing diet.
 It includes a massage that works on your lymphatic system to drain toxins, essential oils that detox the body, exfoliation to increase blood flow and polish the skin, and gentle cleansing masks, this is a great way to get ready for the beach or for the warmer months.